JohnLacerdaOliveira/WebSite---GuessNumber/README.md

 ### WebSite-GuessNumber

-> Single person guessing game, a random number is generated and hidden, the lowest number of guesses to the correct answer the better.
+> Retro looking single person guessing game, a random number is generated and hidden, the lowest number of guesses to the correct answer the better.

 > Live demo  ==>  Working on it, still not live at the moment.